JakuJ/mandelbrot-set-explorer/README.md

 2. CPUs supporting double precision
 3. GPUs supporting single precision

 If there are no OpenCL-ready GPUs, then the CPUs are used.
+There are two OpenCL kernels used for rendering, one based on an `unsigned char` buffer and one based on `image2d`.
+The former is used with CPUs, the later with GPUs, to benefit from GPU image processing speed.

 OpenCL implementation on the CPU is about 4x faster than `Parallel.For` implementation (tested on Intel® Core™ i5-5257U CPU @ 2.70GHz).

 If OpenCL implementation doesn't work for you for some reason, use release mode to enable optimizations and set the target to `x64` for major speed improvements over `x86` while using `ParallelMandelbrot` CPU implementation.